tensorflow/tensorflow/tensorflow/contrib/go/g3doc/session.md

 ```

 Run runs the operations on the target nodes, or all the operations if not
-targets are specified. the Parameter Input is a dictionary where the key is the
+targets are specified.
+The first parameter is a dictionary where the key is the
-Tensor name on the Graph, and the value, the Tensor.
-The parameter outputs is
+name of a Tensor in the Graph and the value is a Tensor.
+The parameter outputs
-used to specify the tensors from the graph to be returned in the same order as
+is used to specify the tensors from the graph to be returned in the same order
-they occur on the slice.
+as they occur on the slice.
+Targets .. ?

 ```Go
 Example: